grpc/proposal/L27-c++-api-review.md

 maintain discipline in deciding whether a class or function belongs in `grpc` or `grpc::internal` as well as deciding whether a class truly needs a public constructor or whether methods should be marked as being meant for internal/advanced/specialized use.
+This discipline will be aided by the fact that new API changes (even additions) require gRFCs.

 ## Open issues (if applicable)

 This PR will cause problems for gRPC users that are using the interfaces that are intended for internal use.
-This does not affect any bits of code observable to the gRPC team.
+These changes do not affect any bits of application code observable to the gRPC team.